ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 and are ephemeral.

 A symlink is created for the ``block`` device, and is optional for ``block.db`` and ``block.wal``.
-For a cluster with a default name and an OSD id of 0, the directory looks like this::
+For a cluster with a default name and an OSD ID of 0, the directory looks like this::

     # ls -l /var/lib/ceph/osd/ceph-0